Fitting out your brand-new office space or completing an office redesign can often be a challenging task. Let us help you with some insightful tips.

 If you’re not moving buildings but need to utilise your current space better, an office redesign could be just what you need - you could even introduce a mezzanine to double your floor space.

 Have a look at the current layout of the furniture – is it the best use of space?
-If you’re expanding but need to remain where you are, consider investing in more streamlined desks or more creative open plan areas for people to work that utilise the space better.
+If you’re expanding but need to remain where you are, consider investing in more streamlined desks or more creative open plan areas for people to work that utilises the space better.

 From your meeting rooms and break out spaces to your eating areas and employee relaxing zones, consider all of the different functionalities your new office needs to provide.
 Spend some time researching other commercial office interiors.
 It may be difficult to overlook all of the quirky feature’s which offices like Google and Apple boast, but are they realistic for the space you have?